awslabs/graphstorm/docs/source/install/env-setup.rst

 ...............

 1. **Linux OS**: The current version of GraphStorm supports Linux-based operating systems.
 GraphStorm has been tested on Ubuntu 20.04, 22.04 and AL2023.
 2. **Python3**: The current version of GraphStorm requires Python version **3.8** to **3.11**.
 3. (Optional) GraphStorm supports **Nvidia GPUs**.

 Install Dependencies
 .....................

 GraphStorm requires ``PyTorch>=1.13.0`` and ``DGL>=1.1.3``.

-We recommend users to install PyTorch v2.3.0 and DGL v2.3.0 for best compatibility.
+We recommend using PyTorch v2.3.0 and DGL v2.3.0 for best compatibility.
 For users who have to use older DGL versions, please refer to `install GraphStorm with DGL 1.1.3 <https://graphstorm.readthedocs.io/en/v0.4/install/env-setup.html#install-graphstorm>`_.

-For Nvidia GPU environment:
+For Nvidia GPU environment you can install PyTorch and DGL using:

 .. code-block:: bash